search icon

 An LLC is a separate legal entity, meaning that it and the owners (who are called “members” in an LLC) are not the same in the eyes of the law.
 If the LLC is sued or goes into debt, the members’ personal assets (savings, home, cars, etc.) are usually not at risk.

-As with a corporation, forming an LLC does require you to pay a fee and file paperwork with the state, but the management of an LLC allows for much more flexibility than a corporation with less paperwork and fewer reporting requirements.
+As with a corporation, forming an LLC does require a business owner to pay a fee and file paperwork with the state, but the management of an LLC allows for much more flexibility than a corporation, with less paperwork and fewer reporting requirements.
 LLC members can draft an LLC operating agreement to customize the rules for managing the company.

 Compare ZenBusiness Plans